15 Biggest Gambling Countries: The Giants of the Global Gambling Market

 - What risks are associated with online gambling?

 Gambling addiction, losing money, gambling when underage, and possible scams are all risks.
-Reputable sites give players tools and support to help them deal with these concerns.
+Reputable sites provide tools and support that help players in dealing with these concerns.

 - What technologies are shaping online gambling?

-The main technologies helping online gambling grow are mobile apps, live video for real-time betting, artificial intelligence (AI), blockchain for better security, and using cryptocurrencies for payments.
+The main technologies helping online gambling grow are mobile apps, live video for real-time betting, artificial intelligence (AI), blockchain for better security, and the use of cryptocurrencies for payments.

 - Is online gambling legal everywhere?